 Deferred revenue represents amounts billed, or in certain cases, yet to be billed to the Company's collaboration partners for which the related revenues have not been recognized because one or more of the revenue recognition criteria have not been met.
 The current portion of deferred revenue represents the amount to be recognized within one year from the balance sheet date based on the estimated performance period of the underlying performance obligations.
-The long term portion of deferred revenue represents amounts to be recognized after one year through the end of the non-contingent performance period of the underlying performance obligations.
+The long-term portion of deferred revenue represents amounts to be recognized after one year through the end of the non-contingent performance period of the underlying performance obligations.

 Deferred revenue includes amounts allocated to the China unit of accounting under the AstraZeneca arrangement as revenue recognition associated with this unit of accounting is tied to the commercial launch of the products within China.
-As of December 31, 2018, such deferred revenue was included in long-term deferred revenue.
-As of September 30, 2019, following receipt of the Chinese Good Manufacturing Practices license by FibroGen Beijing in the second quarter of 2019, approximately \$0.7 million of the related deferred revenue was included in short-term deferred revenue, which represents the amount of deferred revenue associated with the China unit of accounting that is expected to be recognized as a result of the transfer of control of commercial drug product in China.
+As of March 31, 2020, approximately \$1.7 million of the related deferred revenue was included in short-term deferred revenue, which represents the amount of deferred revenue associated with the China unit of accounting that is expected to be recognized within the next 12 months, as a result of the transfer of control of commercial drug product in China.